👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 What kind of data does it work with?

 The tool works with data in a table format, consisting solely of numbers or categories.
-You just need to pick one column in the data to use as the bias score.
+You need to pick one column in the data to use as the bias variable.
 This column should have numbers only, and you’ll specify whether a higher or lower number is better.
 For example, if you’re looking at error rates, lower numbers are better.
 For accuracy, higher numbers are better.
-The tool also comes with a demo dataset you can use by clicking “Try it out.”
+The tool also comes with a demo dataset you can use by clicking “Demo dataset”.

 AgeIncome...Number of carsSelected for investigation